-Istanbul has always been a meeting place, a crosspoint and a destination.
-With the Ataturk Istanbul International Airport, getting to and from Istanbul has never been easier.
+Istanbul has always been a meeting place and a cross point destination.
+Located at the crossroads of East and West, Istanbul offers easy air connections.
+Getting to and from Istanbul has never been easier.
 With a capacity of far over 25 million travelers per year Istanbul is surprisingly within reach - in fact, it's less than a three-hour flight from most European cities.
-Located at the crossroads of East and West, Istanbul offers easy air connections.

 Most flights arrive at İstanbul Atatürk Airport, which is located 20 km west of the city centre.
 From this airport, there are several ways to get into İstanbul.